 Last year I started working on a new project.

-You know those kinds of projects where you do the same thing over and over again and you don’t learn anything new?
-The kind of project that makes you question why oh why have I become a developer?
+You know those kinds of projects where you do the same thing over and over again and you don’t learn anything new from?
+The kind of project that makes you question why oh why did you become a developer?

 This wasn’t one of them.

 This project has everything a great developer dreams of.
 Great team, all the new technologies (ReactJs, Flux, Docker, etc.), CI & CD, a DevOps culture, openness to new tech and best of all the willingness to consult on important decisions.

 Working on such a project affects more areas of your life than you might know beforehand.